 - The Ohio University Board of Trustees enters negotiations to acquire property in Dublin, Ohio, for an OU-HCOM branch campus in Central Ohio.
 The property, which includes 14.847 acres of land and three existing structures, is to be purchased for $11 million.

 - The Youngstown and Warren districts form the Western Reserve Academy of Osteopathic Medicine.

 - Kenneth H. Johnson, DO, becomes OU-HCOM dean.

-- Cleveland Clinic, Ohio University and OU-HCOM announce plans to invest $49.1 million at the South Pointe Hospital campus to rennovate a building and hire staff for a Cleveland Regional OU-HCOM Extension Branch that will accept 32 students in 2015.
+- Cleveland Clinic, Ohio University and OU-HCOM announce plans to invest $49.1 million at the South Pointe Hospital campus to renovate a building and hire staff for a regional OU-HCOM campus that will accept 32 students in 2015.

-- Robert s.
-Juhasz, DO, Cleveland, is installed as they 118th President of the American Osteopathic Association.
+- Robert S. Juhasz, DO, of Cleveland, is installed as the 118th president of the American Osteopathic Association.

 - The AOA House of Delegates votes to accept a Memorandum of Understanding with the Accreditation Council for Graduate Medical Education to create a unified system to accredit MD and DO postdoctoral training programs.

-- The OU-HCOM Dublin Extension accepts its first class of 50 students and dedicates three renovated buildings in partnership with OhioHealth.
+- The OU-HCOM Dublin campus opens to its first class of 50 students and dedicates three renovated buildings in partnership with OhioHealth.

 - The OU-HCOM Cleveland campus opens, giving the Heritage College its largest incoming class ever with students in Athens, Dublin, and Cleveland.
 The OU-HCOM Class of 2019 is the second largest incoming class of medical students in the state.